Profiling stellar environments of gravitational wave sources: Results

-\prlsec{Results.} We present results for three CBC environments: vicinity of SMBH (Keplerian potential), GC (Plummer \cite{Plummer1911} profile), NSC (Bahcall-Wolf \cite{Hoang_2018} profile); three orbital shapes: circular, elliptic and effective Keplerian\footnote{What we can call an ``effective Keplerian orbit'' is a bound orbit that is not necessarily closed.}; and four single-detector configurations: LIGO at A+ sensitivity, Einstein Telescope (ET), DECIGO, and LISA.
-While circular orbits are possible in all attractive potentials, closed elliptical orbits are only possible in attractive potentials with $1/r$ and $1/r^2$ profiles.
+We present results for three CBC environments: vicinity of supermassive black hole (SMBH, Keplerian potential), globular cluster (GC, Plummer \cite{Plummer1911} profile), nuclear star cluster, (NSC, Bahcall-Wolf \cite{Hoang_2018} profile); three orbital shapes: circular, elliptic and effective Keplerian --- a bound orbit that is not necessarily closed; and four single-detector configurations: LIGO at A+ sensitivity, ET, DECIGO, and LISA.
+We do not consider outer orbits around stellar mass BHs, which, for numerous configurations, could be chaotic.
+Such systems are analyzed in \cite{2024arXiv240305625S, 2024arXiv240804603H} by focusing on the phase-shifts due to the R\o mer delay.
+While circular orbits are possible in all attractive potentials, closed elliptical orbits are only possible in attractive potentials with $1/r$ and $1/r^2$ profiles, where $r$ is the radial coordinate in the orbital plane.
 Moreover, only those orbits with a changing $r$ will be sensitive to the steepness of the potential profile.
-Thus, for Bahcall-Wolf and Plummer potentials, we only consider effective Keplerian orbits by evolving both $r$ and $\vartheta$ over the duration of the GW signal within the frequency band of the detectors.
+Thus, for Bahcall-Wolf (BW) and Plummer potentials, we only consider effective Keplerian orbits by evolving both $r$ and $\vartheta$ (angular coordinate) over the duration of the GW signal within the frequency band of the detectors.
+Additionally, we do not consider the CBC in GC and NSC environments for LIGO at A+ sensitivity and ET.
+This is because the signal duration will be very small, and for GC case kinematic parameters will be too small to be measurable; while for NSC case even though kinematic parameters can be measurable if the CBC is very close to the centre, the potential of SMBH will be dominating and hence the scenario will be similar to the CBC around an SMBH case.